ArduPilot/ardupilot/mk/PX4/bootloader/README.txt

 from a nsh prompt.
 Users can get a nsh prompt either via the CLI in test -> shell, or by booting with no SD card installed

+to use NSH to do this, please see the Wiki http://dev.ardupilot.com/wiki/interfacing-with-pixhawk-using-the-nsh